Or Adonai: Eschatology

-Ample space is then given to the end of the World, that is to the end of the universe which could dissolve into nothingness; the world (the creation and “creatures”, i.e. humankind, animals and Nature) is finite precisely because matter isn’t spiritual while spirituality falls within the scope of eternal life: the soul and body (earth in hebrew “Adamà” and Adam is the first man who is created by God from the four types of dust in the world, that is from North, South, East and West… “Memento, homo, quia pulvis es, et in pulverem reverteris“, so Adam in rabbinic literature is the correlation between spirit and matter).
-God created the World with mercy and grace and the Chakhamim, Jewish sages, deduced that God could create other worlds after the end of this one while still with the doubt whether this could persist eternally: in "Or Hashem" or “Or Adonai” and in Jewish liturgical song “Adon Olam” the end of world is mentioned, all this without reference about Olam HaBa that is true also for them in their jewish theology:
+Ample space is then given to the end of the World, that is to the end of the universe which could dissolve into nothingness; the world (the creation and "creatures", i.e. humankind, animals and Nature) is finite precisely because matter isn’t spiritual while spirituality falls within the scope of eternal life: the soul and body (earth in hebrew "Adamà" and Adam is the first man who is created by God from the four types of dust in the world, that is from North, South, East and West… "Memento, homo, quia pulvis es, et in pulverem reverteris", so Adam in rabbinic literature is the correlation between spirit and matter).
+God created the World with mercy and grace and the Chakhamim, Jewish sages, deduced that God could create other worlds after the end of this one while still with the doubt whether this could persist eternally: in "Or Hashem" or "Or Adonai" and in Jewish liturgical song "Adon Olam" the end of world is mentioned, all this without reference about Olam HaBa: